There was not enough room for dental implants

 An all-porcelain bridge is a treatment that is used to replace missing teeth.
 This restoration is supported by either the natural teeth or dental implants.

-In many instances, choosing an all-porcelain bridge may prove to be a better option for improving a patient’s smile, as opposed to implants.
+In many instances, choosing a beautiful bridge made without metal may prove to be a better option for improving a patient’s smile, as opposed to implants.
 Although dental implants provide durability and functionality, an all-porcelain bridge may be a better choice over an implant, depending on the unique circumstances of the patient.

 Placing an all-porcelain bridge requires two office visits.
 The first visit entails the patient being prepped for dental crowns.
 Once completed, impressions for the manufacturing of the bridge are taken.